 - Be compelling enough to encourage the viewer to click and watch.

-- Be customized so they can differentiate your brand from others, causing them to stand out above the crowd.
+- Differentiate your brand from others, causing them to stand out above the crowd.

-- Be properly optimized so they can be easily viewed on any type of device, whether that be a desktop or mobile device.
+- Be easily viewed on any type of device, whether that be a desktop or mobile device.

 How to Make a Thumbnail for YouTube